 Click here to learn more.
 Or, call the DHS Call Center at 1-800-332-6347 from 8:30am – 5pm, Monday – Friday.

 Replacement EBT cards: Call 1-800-997-2222 to order a new card.

-Medical Assistance: Maryland Health Connection has opened a special enrollment period for uninsured Marylanders through April 15.
+Medical Assistance: Maryland Health Connection has opened a special enrollment period for Marylanders without insurance.
 You can apply online or call Ashley for assistance.

 Talk to a Healthcare Professional